 Austin Music Tours

-For the ultimate Austin music tour, visit Austin City Limits (ACL) Live and get a behind-the-scenes look at the Moody Theater, where the famed Austin City Limits television show is taped (it’s the longest-running music series in American television history, by the way).
+For the ultimate Austin music tour, visit Austin City Limits (ACL) Live at the Moody Theater and get a behind-the-scenes look at the venue where the famed Austin City Limits television show is taped.
+Celebrating 50 years in 2024, it's the longest-running music series in American television history.
 See photographs of past ACL performers by noted music photographers Jim Marshall and Scott Newton, and check out the statue of Willie Nelson on the aptly named Willie Nelson Boulevard out front.
-ACL Live hosts some 100 concerts a year.
+ACL Live hosts some 120 concerts a year!

-The mission of the Texas Music Museum is to collect and preserve artifacts that document the diverse traditions of Texas music.
-But beyond exhibits that focus on topics such as Tejano music or the contributions of East Austin’s African-American musicians, the museum also hosts regular live performances, along with the annual International Music Festival in September.
+The Texas Music Museum collects and preserves artifacts that document the diverse traditions of Texas music.
+Here, you'll find exhibits that focus on Tejano music and the contributions of East Austin’s African-American musicians, the museum also hosts regular live performances.
+Check out their Facebook page for a schedule of events.
+Learn more about Austin's music history.

-Vic Mathias Shores (formerly Auditorium Shores) is a popular park-like location for outdoor concerts and festivals.
-Before or after a show, visit the Stevie Ray Vaughan memorial statue, located along the south bank of Lady Bird Lake on the Ann and Roy Butler Hike-and-Bike Trail.
+Vic Mathias Shores (also known as Auditorium Shores) is a popular park location for outdoor concerts and festivals.
+Before or after a show, visit the Stevie Ray Vaughan memorial statue, located along the south bank of Lady Bird Lake on the Ann and Roy Butler Hike and Bike Trail.
 The statue pays tribute to the influential blues guitarist who played many shows in Austin and was a native Texan.

 Güero’s Taco Bar is known for its icy cold margaritas, fresh Mexican dishes (including handmade corn tortillas and mole) and the live music performed in its next-door Oak Garden.
 Kick back and enjoy the music performances held Wednesday through Sunday.